 Concrete is the most common application for radiant snow melting systems.
 Prior to the concrete pour, the heating cable is secured to the remesh with wire ties and spaced at 3 to 6-inch intervals.
 (Watch the instructional video, "Securing the Heat Cable".)
 Premier heat cable, such as ClearZone, can be customized to heat any size or shape of driveway, ranging from large commercial projects to residential driveways, sidewalks, patios, etc. Once installed, the driveway heating system is virtually maintenance free and will help to preserve the quality of your concrete driveway and sidewalks.

 Specially constructed heat cable is available for hot ashpalt applications.
 ClearZone asphalt heating cable is designed to withstand the heat and compression of newly poured asphalt.
 ClearZone heat cable for asphalt heated driveways has an external jacket rated for asphalt temperature of 220°F (105°C), [460°F (240°C) for up to 10 minutes].
 The radiant heating cable is laid out on the base surface (usually sand), and the asphalt is hand shoveled onto the cable and base surface.
 Insulation is recommended, but not required.
-One inch rigid insulation can be installed underneath the base surface, or the insulation can be laid on the base surface and the snow melting cable can then be secured on top of the insulation.
+One inch rigid insulation can be installed underneath the base surface, but never lay the heat cable directly on top of the insulation.